Yakovlev Yak-130: Design

-The Yakovlev Yak-130 is equipped with the FBWS controlled engine intake blanking doors, in order to prevent the aircraft's engines from sustaining Foreign object damage when operating from unpaved runways and grass strips.
+The Yakovlev Yak-130 is equipped with engine intake blanking doors, controlled by the FBWS, in order to prevent the aircraft's engines from sustaining foreign object damage when operating from unpaved runways and grass strips.

 The large canopies are sideways hinged.

 Combat training suite on the Yak-130 includes simulated and real firing systems with air-to-air and air-to-surface missiles, bomb dropping, gun firing and on-board self-protection systems.